 The NV centres can signal the presence of an antigen or other target molecule by emitting a bright fluorescent light.
 In the past, fluorescent markers have been limited by background fluorescence, either from the sample or the test strip, making it harder to detect low concentrations of virus proteins or DNA that would indicate a positive test.
 However, the quantum properties of fluorescent nanodiamonds allow their emission to be selectively modulated, meaning the signal can be fixed at a set frequency using a microwave field and can be efficiently separated from the background fluorescence, addressing this limitation.

-The optical results showed up to a five orders of magnitude (100,000 times) improvement in sensitivity compared to gold nanoparticles (that is, a much lower number of nanoparticles were required to generate a detectable signal).
+The optical results showed up to five orders of magnitude (100,000 times) improvement in sensitivity compared to gold nanoparticles (that is, a much lower number of nanoparticles were required to generate a detectable signal).
 With the inclusion of a short 10-minute constant-temperature amplification step, in which copies of the RNA were multiplied, the researchers were able to detect HIV RNA at the level of a single molecule in a model sample.

 The work was demonstrated in a laboratory setting but the team hopes to develop the tests so that the results could be read with a smartphone or portable fluorescence reader.
 This means that the test could, in future, be performed in low-resource settings, making it more accessible to users.

 First author Dr Ben Miller (i-sense Postdoctoral Research Associate at the London Centre for Nanotechnology at UCL) said: “Paper-based lateral flow tests with gold nanoparticles do not require laboratory analysis, making them particularly useful in low resource settings and where access to healthcare is limited.
-They are low cost, portable, and user friendly.
+They are low-cost, portable, and user-friendly.

 “However, these tests currently lack the sensitivity to detect very low levels of biomarkers.
 By replacing commonly used gold nanoparticles with fluorescent nanodiamonds in this new design, and selectively modulating their (already bright) emission of light, we have been able to separate their signal from the unwanted background fluorescence of the test strip, dramatically improving sensitivity.”

-Professor John Morton, Director of UCL’s Quantum Science and Technology Institute (UCLQ) and a co-author of the paper, said: “This interdisciplinary collaboration between UCLQ and the i-sense team in the LCN is a fantastic illustration of how foundational work on quantum systems, such as NV centre in diamond, can evolve from the lab and play a crucial role in real-world applications in sensing and diagnostics.
+Professor John Morton, Director of UCL’s Quantum Science and Technology Institute (UCLQ) and a co-author of the paper, said: “This interdisciplinary collaboration between UCLQ and the i-sense team in the LCN is a fantastic illustration of how foundational work on quantum systems, such as NV center in diamond, can evolve from the lab and play a crucial role in real-world applications in sensing and diagnostics.
 Researchers at UCLQ are exploring and enabling the impact of these and other quantum technologies by working with industry and other academic research groups.”

 The study was carried out by an interdisciplinary team of i-sense researchers from UCL, UCLH, and University of Oxford, led by the London Centre for Nanotechnology at UCL. i-sense is an Interdisciplinary Research Collaboration (IRC) funded by the UK Engineering and Physical Sciences Research Council (EPSRC).

-This work was funded by the UK EPSRC, Royal Society, London Centre for Nanotechnology, H2020 European Research Council, the UCLH NHS Foundation Trust and supported by the National Institute for Health Research University College London Hospitals Biomedical Research Centre.
+This work was funded by the UK EPSRC, Royal Society, London Centre for Nanotechnology, H2020 European Research Council, the UCLH NHS Foundation Trust, and supported by the National Institute for Health Research University College London Hospitals Biomedical Research Centre.